Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 2.15.0
+# Announcing C-Blosc2 2.15.1
 A fast, compressed and persistent binary data store library for C.

 ## What is new?

+This is a maintenance release in which we are fixing calling instructions more advanced than available in current CPU, causing a SIGKILL.
-This is a minor release in which a new io mode was added to memory-map files.
-Furthermore, the `io_cb` read API was changed, so the `SOVERSION` was bumped.
-In addition, the internal zstd sources were updated to 1.5.6 and some other improvements were made.
+Furthermore, a new `b2nd_nans` function has been added.
+In addition, the internal LZ4 sources were updated to 1.10.0 and some other improvements were made.

 For more info, please see the release notes in: